cedadev/tomcat-remote-user-valve/README.md

 # Tomcat remote user Valve

-A Valve for Web-server-provided authentication in Tomcat.
+A Valve providing Web-server-provided authentication for a Tomcat server.
+Required Tomcat 8.5.

 The Valve can be used to authenticate requests in Tomcat based on the presence of a REMOTE_USER or X_REMOTE_USER header in the request (when both headers are present, REMOTE_USER is preferred).
 The authenticated user can also be assigned roles by attaching